Ianshaw93/JoystickDcMotor/README.md

 # What I Learned

 * Setup of circuitry to the joystick and DC motor
-* Conversion of small movements from the joystick to control output
+* Conversion of small movements from the joystick to accurately control output